named-data/StateVectorSync/Specification.md

 **Suppression State**

-- When entering Suppression State_, reset the Sync Interest timer to `SuppressionTimeout`
+- When entering _Suppression State_, reset the Sync Interest timer to `SuppressionTimeout`.

 - For every incoming Sync Interest:
   1. Update the local state vector with any newer sequence numbers.